RobertWHurst/blackbox/Readme.md

 }
 ```

-Please note that if syncronization is needed, it should be handled by the
+Please note that if synchronization is needed, it should be handled by the
 target.
-The logger will not handle syncronization.
+The logger will not handle synchronization.

 Let's go over the arguments to the Log method.